cs582/facial-expression-recognition/README.md

 # How to use?

-This algorithm can recognize and classify faceial expression on videos and images.
+This algorithm can recognize and classify faceial expression on videos.

 To input your own file, you can simply modify the file called camera.py and replace the string "videos/F&F9_Reaction2.mp4" with the file you choose or write 0 if you want to use your webcam instead.